twarped/nodriverplus/README.md

 - [ ] add option to receive bytes as stream on `ScrapeResult` instead of a cached var
 - [ ] update `CrawlResultHandler` and `Manager` to handle errors and stuff
 - [ ] make `pymupdf` optional
+    - [ ] expose `on_data_received` (follow up to new `on_loading_finished`)
+- [ ] figure out why the freak opening up a browser in headful mode and then searching something on google makes it so that i stop receiving response received events
+- [ ] batch image matching and best match clicking (basically make that more efficient)
+- [ ] pre process stock cloudflare images

 # usage